wunused/site/content/posts/_joern-developer-notes.md

 ```

 For example, in the Python frontend the `Frontend.cmdLineParse` method (below)
-returns an `OParser` object containing all of the registered arguments.
+returns an `OParser` object containing all registered arguments.
 Some
 arguments (e.g., `"venvDir"`) are explicitly registered in the method, but
 others are included from the `XTypeRecovery.parserOptions` definition, so
 follow that definition to determine the other available arguments.